giuliodondi/kOS-Shuttle_OPS1/README.md

 # Setup

-The script needs to know accurately the mass of orbiter + payload + ET + propellants for closed-loop guidance, without the mass of SRB or launch clamps.
-The script will measure everything automatically provided that the part tree is set up correctly in the VAB.

-Take care of the following things while building the Shuttle Stack in the VAB:
+## Take care of the following things while building the Shuttle Stack in the VAB:
 - The root part must be the Space Shuttle Orbiter part you find in my fork of Space Shuttle System
 - All RCS modules on the orbiter and OMS pods must be enabled before launch
-- ~~Disable the fairings on the RCS covers as once they are jettisoned they might collide with other parts and destroy them~~ No longer relevant with the latest update of my Shuttle fork
-- right-click on the SSMEs and then open up the Real Fuels GUI.
-Make sure you are selecting an appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png) if you want to select the version accurately). **Make sure you select the same version for all three SSMEs.**
+- Use the RealFuels GUI to select the appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png)). **You must select the same version for all three SSMEs.**
 - **Check that the elevons, body flap and rudder are set as required by the Entry script README**
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)
 - Set fuel flow priority on the Orbiter lower than the External Tank, or else you won't have cryos for the fuel cells once you're in orbit
-- The SRB decouplers must be attached to the External Tank, so that all SRB-related parts are children of the ET
+- The SRB decouplers must be attached to the External Tank using the snap nodes, so that all SRB-related parts are children of the ET
+- The SRBs also attach to the decouplers using snap nodes
 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter
 - Don't place clamps on the opposite side to where the Orbiter is because the angled SSMEs will push the stack in that direction and you may have a collision
-- If you launch from Vandenberg, you need to switch the SRB type to 'Filament-wound casing' for extra performance
+- If you launch from Vandenberg, you need to switch the SRB type to the lighter 'Filament-wound casing' for extra performance

-### Make sure the vessel staging is as follows (from the bottom stage upwards) :
+## Set the vessel staging as follows (from the bottom stage upwards) :
 - SSMEs and RCS staging toggles (required for aborts and MECO attiude control)
 - SRBs and any launch clamps / platform
 - SRB decouplers and separation motors (both nosecone and skirt)